onepanelio/core-docs/docs/getting-started/quickstart.md

   ```

 :::important
-You will most likely need use a GPU node pool for **Step 3: Train a model on annotated data** below.
+You will most likely need to use a GPU node pool for **Step 3: Train a model on annotated data** below.
 See [adding more nodes](/docs/deployment/components/nodes) for instructions on adding GPU node pools to your cluster.
 :::

 ## Step 2: Annotate your data